Why is revision hip surgery needed?

-Typically two weeks after surgery two sutures and paper stitches are removed.
+Two weeks after surgery the wound is inspected and paper stitches are removed.
 This is an easy and painless procedure.

 Some patients experience swelling and bruising of the leg after undergoing hip and revision hip replacement surgery.
 This is normal.
 If you experience painful or worrying swelling a scan maybe required to rule out a deep vein thrombosis.

 It is important for the patient to keep in mind that hip revision surgery will may require many months of recovery time before they will be able to walk without a limp or pain.